Internetworking: History

-The first international heterogenous resource sharing network was developed by the computer science department at University College London (UCL) who interconnected the ARPANET with early British academic networks beginning in 1973.
+The first international heterogeneous resource sharing network was developed by the computer science department at University College London (UCL), which interconnected the ARPANET with early British academic networks beginning in 1973.
 In the ARPANET, the network elements used to connect individual networks were called gateways, but the term has been deprecated in this context, because of possible confusion with functionally different devices.

-By 1973-4, researchers in France, the United States, and the United Kingdom had worked out an approach to internetworking where the differences between network protocols were hidden by using a common internetwork protocol, and instead of the network being responsible for reliability, as in the ARPANET, the hosts became responsible, as demonstrated in the CYCLADES network.
+By 1973–4, researchers in France, the United States, and the United Kingdom had worked out an approach to internetworking where the differences between network protocols were hidden by using a common internetwork protocol, and instead of the network being responsible for reliability, as in the ARPANET, the hosts became responsible, as demonstrated in the CYCLADES network.
 Researchers at Xerox PARC outlined the idea of Ethernet and the PARC Universal Packet (PUP) for internetworking.
-Research at the National Physical Laboratory in the United Kingdom confirmed establishing a common host protocol would be more reliable and efficient.
+Research at the National Physical Laboratory in the United Kingdom found that establishing a common host protocol would be more reliable and efficient.
 The ARPANET connection to UCL later evolved into SATNET.

 In 1977, ARPA demonstrated a three-way internetworking experiment, which linked a mobile vehicle in PRNET with nodes in the ARPANET, and, via SATNET, to nodes at UCL.
-The X.25 protocol, on which public data networks were based in the 1970s and 1980s, was supplemented by the X.75 protocol which enabled internetworking.

-Today the interconnecting gateways are called routers.
-The definition of an internetwork today includes the connection of other types of computer networks such as personal area networks.
+The X.25 protocol, on which public data networks were based in the 1970s and 1980s, was supplemented by the X.75 protocol, which enabled internetworking.
+Today, the interconnecting gateways are called routers.
+The definition of an internetwork today includes the connection of other types of computer networks, such as personal area networks.

 Catenet

 Catenet, a short-form of (con)catenating networks, is obsolete terminology for a system of packet-switched communication networks interconnected via gateways.
 The term was coined by Louis Pouzin, who designed the CYCLADES network, in an October 1973 note circulated to the International Network Working Group, which was published in a 1974 paper "A Proposal for Interconnecting Packet Switching Networks".
 Pouzin was a pioneer of internetworking at a time when network meant what is now called a local area network.

 Catenet was the concept of linking these networks into a network of networks with specifications for compatibility of addressing and routing.
 The term was used in technical writing in the late 1970s and early 1980s, including in RFCs and IENs.
 Catenet was gradually displaced by the short-form of the term internetwork, internet (lower-case i), when the Internet Protocol spread more widely from the mid 1980s and the use of the term internet took on a broader sense and became well known in the 1990s.